sebastianbreguel/Calculus-I-PUC/README.md

 # Calculus-I-PUC
-This is a repository, that have all my teach-assistan on the course and my personal textbook of exercise.
+This is a repository, that have all my teacher-assistan on Calculus I on the UC and my personal textbook of exercise.

 ### Compile textbook: